KaiNorberg/PatchworkOS/README.md

 We first open the file using `iowalk()`, specifying that the path should be traversed starting from the current working directory (`IOCWD`), that we want read and write access (`:rw`) AND that we do not need to provide additional data (`NULL` and `0`) this additional data or payload would be used when, for example, creating a symlink.

+Note that the `IOCWD` constant is no different than standard file descriptors like `STDIN`, `STDOUT` and `STDERR` (called `IOIN`, `IOOUT` and `IOERR` respectively).
+In PatchworkOS, the current working directory is just a file descriptor like any other; an agreed upon convention that allows other processes to easily inherit it when needed.

-> The term "walk" is used instead of "open" to clarify the many different things that can be done with this function and to reduce confusion internally within the kernel regarding the difference between constructing a file object and traversing the filesystem.
+> The term "walk" is used instead of "open" to clarify its use within PatchworkOS, as all operations take in a file descriptor with `iowalk()` being the only operation that takes in a path.
+As such, performing any operation on a file should be thought of as "walking" to it and then acting upon it, instead of mearly "opening" it, after walking to a file we could walk to another file relative to it.

 Then we write to the file using `iowrite()`, passing the file descriptor, a buffer containing the data to write (the `iowrite()` function actually expects an array of `iovec_t` which the `IOBUF()` macro creates on the stack for convenience) and the offset to write at (in this case `IOCUR` to write at the current offset).

 Finally, we close the file using `ioclunk()`.

-> The term "clunk" is used to differentiate between closing a file descriptor and closeing an actual file when its reference count reaches zero, which is when the file is actually closed and its resources freed.
+> The term "clunk" is used to differentiate between closing a file descriptor and closing an actual file object when its reference count reaches zero, which is when the file object and its resources are freed.

 Additionally, the `iowritet()`, `ioreadt()` and `iowalkt()` functions are provided that expect an additional `clock_t timeout` argument.

 ### Process Creation

-Lets say we wanted to create a process, redirect its standard I/O to a set of file descriptors and then execute a program.
+Let's say we wanted to create a process, redirect its standard I/O to a set of file descriptors and then execute a program.

 In a POSIX system, we might write: